 Building a perfect customer success strategy

 Once you've collected and calculated the data, you need to start implementing it by improving your customer success strategies.
 There's a lot of information to start looking at, and it can be a bit overwhelming if it's something new to you – but it shouldn't be neglected.
 Remember, you're already getting ahead of some of your competition by even knowing this information, let alone implementing it effectively!

 You might want to consider hiring a customer success consultant, or an expert in the field to help you both calculate and implement all this data.
 Even for just a short period of time, it could pay for itself and more in the long run.
 The more customers you start retaining, the more you can earn from the duration of your relationship with them.

 You'll then be able to develop new products or adapt existing ones with these success metrics in mind.
-And that's not the only silver lining; in the process you'll be improving your entire sales process through improved communication.
+And that's not the only silver lining; in the process, you'll be improving your entire sales process through improved communication.
 It's a clear-cut win-win.
 If you aren't retaining your customers for long enough, you might want to have a look at why and improve your products and services to keep people loyal for longer.

-One key indication that your sales pitch is good, but your actual products and services aren't matching up to expectation is a low repeat purchase or customer success ratio.
+One key indication that your sales pitch is good, but your actual products and services aren't matching up to expectations is a low repeat purchase or customer success ratio.
 If people are buying your products but never making another purchase, there's probably a reason why.
 Maybe you sold them something with a great promo but that didn't actually help them in the way it said it would.
-Maybe your customer service and support isn't up to the job.
+Maybe your customer service and support aren't up to the job.